-All students commencing study on a taught undergraduate or postgraduate programme have the right to remedy failure on one occasion in each module at the earliest opportunity.
+All students commencing study on a taught undergraduate or postgraduate programme in or after the 21/22 academic year have the right to remedy failure on one occasion in each module at the earliest opportunity.

 Students have the right to remedy failure in modules where the overall fail minimum pass mark has not been reached/achieved.